 - Details on what to expect at the test center

-This computer-based test, that measures an applicant’s ability on various parameters has four sections.
-The GMAT syllabus of these parts have been given a rundown below:
+This computer-based test, which measures an applicant’s ability on various parameters has four sections.
+The GMAT syllabus of these parts has been given a rundown below:

 |Analytical Writing||This section is designed to test the